osdldbt/dbt2/doc/architecture.rst

 Order-Status Transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The Order-Status transaction is a mid-weight read-only data transation that
+The Order-Status transaction is a mid-weight read-only data transaction that
 queries the status of a customer's most recent order.
 The transaction
 performs two row selections and nine to nineteen row selections with updates,
 and is executed 4% of the time.